DanzerLab/.github/profile/README.md

  <summary>
  <a href="https://github.com/DanzerLab/snRNA_PDMouseModel_Age" title = "Github repository">Bopp et al 2025</a>
  </summary>
  Single-nucleus RNA-Seq & bulk MassSpec of the CNS in a mouse model for PD and aging.
+Accompanying repository to the <a href="https://pubmed.ncbi.nlm.nih.gov/" title="Publication on PubMed">publication</a>.
 </details>

 <details>